BroadbandForum/usp-test/01-messages-and-path-names.md

       }
       ```

-7. Allow the EUT to send a DeleteResp
+7. Allow the EUT to send a DeleteResp.

 ### Test Metrics